 While many states extend these liabilities to social hosts, social hosts are generally protected from the actions of their guests.
 Instead, social hosts may only be held liable in the event that they should negligently provide alcohol to a minor under 21 who then causes injuries in a vehicle accident.

 - Injured parties may pursue compensation for a wide variety of damages, including:

 - Medical bills

 - Wrongful death

-Why You Need Our Toledo Car Accident Lawyers
+Why You Need Our Toledo Dram Shop Lawyers

 Dram shop liability claims can be extremely complex and involve multiple parties and insurance companies – many of which have considerable resources to combat your claim and harm your chances of securing compensation.
 At Williams DeClark Tuschman Co., L.P.A., we understand the laws that apply to your situation and can use our cutting-edge legal advocacy to maximize your potential financial recovery.
 From negotiating with the opposing parties to pursuing litigation if necessary, we have what it takes to ensure your wellbeing is guarded during this difficult time.

 Get in touch with our firm online today to get started.